 All-purpose flour or bread flour- For the remaining flour in the pizza dough, all-purpose flour will work just fine.
 You can also use bread flour, which has more protein than AP flour, and this will give you a heavier dough and a chewier crust.

-Tips For Making This Pizza Dough
+Expert Tips For Making Neapolitan Pizza Dough

 - If your poolish is a little cold from the fridge and you are going to use it right away, ensure the water you add is warm to compensate for the cold addition.